 Emotional Intelligence

-Steve Jobs’s biographer, Walter Isaacson, attributed some of Jobs’s success in leading Apple to develop many of the most popular and creative technology products on the market to his abilities to identify, analyze, and control emotions.
-Jobs could size people up, understand their inner thoughts, cajole them, intimidate them, target their deepest vulnerabilities, and delight them at will.
-He knew, intuitively, how to create products that pleased, interfaces that were friendly, and marketing messages that were enticing.
-This suggests that it was not intelligence in the traditional sense that differentiated Jobs from other leaders in his industry.
-Instead, Jobs understood better than his competitors how people felt when using different products, and he leveraged this understanding to design computers and phones that appealed more to customers.
+Steve Jobs’s biographer, Walter Isaacson, attributed much of his success to an uncanny ability to identify, analyze, and control emotions.
+Jobs could size people up, understand their inner thoughts, cajole them, intimidate them, or delight them at will.
+He intuitively knew how to create products that pleased, interfaces that were friendly, and marketing messages that were enticing.

 Understanding Emotional Intelligence